AEO for Healthcare in Singapore & APAC: A 2026 Playbook

 Third-party signal building: GBP, RealSelf, doctor directories, local press

-85 percent of AI mentions come from off-site sources (Matt Hammel, 2026).
+AirOps' analysis of 21,311 brand mentions found 85 percent came from domains the brand does not own; only 13.2 percent came from the brand's own site.
 Build a structured presence on Google Business Profile, RealSelf (for aesthetic), Doctor Anywhere (SG), Healthhub.sg, and trusted local publications.
+Claim the knowledge-graph entities engines resolve names against too: Wikidata for the clinic and its practitioners, plus the doctor directories your specialty is listed in.
 Reviews matter — but they need procedure-specific context to be cited.

 // STEP 5 (MONTH 4-6)